We use UPS & Fedex for fast and reliable shipping.

-In recent years, Jian ware has become a new favorite in the collecting world.
+In recent years, Tenmoku has become a new favorite in the collecting world.
 However, due to factors such as dating, it can be difficult to determine their value at first glance.
-What are the characteristics of Jian ware cups that can truly be considered as investment-worthy and of collection grade?
+What are the characteristics of Tenmoku cups that can truly be considered as investment-worthy and of collection grade?

 Firstly, an item that has collection value must encompass the following aspects: